kellyy8/WEB102-Projects/Project5/README.md

 Submitted by: **Kelly Yu**

-This web app: **displays of data such as breed and origin for a random set of cats that users can filter through via filter buttons or a search bar (text input).**
+This web app: **fetches data from an API for a random set of cats (e.g.,breeds and origins) that users can filter through via buttons or a search bar (text input).**

 Time spent: **3** hours spent in total